 - 1. Concurrency.
-The uses identified in Subsections EF, GF, and GH shall be conducted concurrently with the on-siteon-site sale of agricultural products grown on siteon-site and/or byproducts, except as provided below: - a.
-Marketing activities, as provided in Paragraph F.3, may be allowed concurrently with the sale of off siteoff-site produce or byproducts if: - (1+) The off siteoff-site produce or byproducts are, or are made from, the same type of produce grown on siteon-site; - (22) All other requirements of this Section are met. - b.
-Special events, as provided in Paragraph F.5, may occur at any time, subject to all other provisions of this Section. - 2.
+The uses identified in Subsections F, G, and H shall be conducted concurrently with the on siteon-site sale of agricultural products grown on siteon-site and/or byproductsvalue-added, except as provided below: - a.
+Marketing activities, as provided in Paragraph F. $\frac{31.c}{}$ , may be allowed concurrently with the sale of off-site produce or byproductsvalueadded if: - (14) The off-site produce or byproducts-value-added are, or are made from, the same type of produce grown on siteon-site; - $(\underline{22})$ All other requirements of this Section are met. - b.
+Special events, as provided in Paragraph F.5,1.e may occur at any time, subject to all other provisions of this Section. - 2.
 Maximum Ranch Marketing Area.
 The total ranch marketing area, as defined in Subsection DC, cannot occupy more than five acres or 50 percent of the lot, whichever is less.
 The total enclosed square footage of all ranch marketing buildings shall not exceed the square footage shown in Table 17.40.260.1 below.
 Any building, or group of ranch marketing and accessory buildings, exceeding the square footage in the following table shall require a Conditional Use Permit.
 Ranch marketing buildings do not include residential buildings, garages, outbuildings, and structures not associated with the ranch marketing operation.